BenjaminOddou/alfred-plex/README.md

 1. Nested search.
 Press <kbd>⏎</kbd> on one of the following media types: *actor, director, collection, artist, album, genre, show, season*, to trigger a nested search.
 2. Open the media on the web.
 Simply press <kbd>⌘</kbd><kbd>⏎</kbd> to open the media on plex.
 Not available for *genre* media type.
 3. Stream the media with VLC / IINA.
 This is only available for the following media types: *movie, episode, clip, track, album*.
 Press <kbd>⌥</kbd><kbd>⏎</kbd> to open the media in VLC / IINA. *It requires VLC 3.0+ or IINA 1.0.0+ and the corresponding cli.
 See below to know how to install the cli*.
 If you have multiple versions of the same *movie, episode, clip*, you'll be asked to choose the file you want to play.
 4. Get infos of movies and tv shows using the [Movie and TV Show Search](https://github.com/tmcknight/Movie-and-TV-Show-Search-Alfred-Workflow) Alfred workflow by [Tom McKnight](https://github.com/tmcknight).
-Press <kbd>⌃</kbd><kbd>⏎</kbd> to trigger the workflow. *It requires `Movie and TV Show Search` Alfred workflow 2.16.0 or above*.
+Press <kbd>⌃</kbd><kbd>⏎</kbd> to trigger the workflow. *It requires [Movie and TV Show Search](https://github.com/tmcknight/Movie-and-TV-Show-Search-Alfred-Workflow) Alfred workflow 2.16.0 or above*.
 Only available for *movie, show* media types.
+5. Add or remove the media from your plex watchlist.
+This is only available for the following media types: *movie, show*.
+Press <kbd>⇧</kbd><kbd>⏎</kbd> to add or remove the media.

 #### 4. VLC and IINA integration